webappio/docs/home/010_open_source_chat_example.md

 For code review, you'd like it so that every time a developer pushes code, a new copy of the built services is visible on the internet at **https://(branch).demo.yourcompany.com**

-### LayerCI
+### Layer

-Creating environments like this is precisely what LayerCI helps with.
+Creating environments like this is precisely what Layer helps with.

 Our hosted platform lets you efficiently create many copies of running services by re-using work from prior snapshots.

-The LayerCI configuration from the example above might look like the following:
+The Layer configuration from the example above might look like the following:

 ```Layerfile
 FROM vm/ubuntu:18.04